ta5een/t5os/README.md

     git clone https://github.com/ta5een/wyoos.git
     ```

-1. Build the kernel with Docker:
+1. Build the Docker image:

     ```sh
-    docker compose up
+    bash ./scripts/docker-build-image.sh
     ```

-    NOTE: You may also run `bear -- make kernel` to build the kernel natively
+1. Build the `.iso` image:

+    ```sh
+    bash ./scripts/docker-make-iso.sh
+    ```

+    This will bind the current working directory as a volume in the Docker
-    and run the above command to build the `.iso` in a Linux environment.
+    image and build the `.iso` image in a Linux environment.
+Once completed,
+    `./out/wyoos.iso` will be available in your local filesystem.

 1. Run the OS in `qemu`: